mrspecht/mrspecht/README.md

 ## About me

-Hi there.
-I'm Andre Specht, a Post-Secondary Instructor and Web Developer based in Winnipeg, Canada.
+Hi there!
+I’m Andre Specht, a passionate Web Developer and Post-Secondary Instructor based in Winnipeg, Canada.
+With over 20 years of experience, I’ve spent the last five years empowering domestic and international students to design and create impactful web applications.

-With over 20 years of teaching experience under my belt, I have dedicated the past 5 years to empowering domestic and international students to create amazing things with a computer.
+Currently, I’m a full-time instructor at the Manitoba Institute of Trades and Technology (MITT), where I guide students through the foundations of Web Development, helping them build the skills needed to navigate an ever-evolving tech landscape.

-As both an instructor and developer, I've discovered a perfect synergy between my passions.
-Teaching allows me to share my knowledge and expertise with aspiring developers, while my work as a web developer provides real-world insights that enrich my teaching.
-By merging these roles, I offer students a comprehensive learning experience that helps them succeed in an ever-evolving field.
+Beyond teaching, I’ve worked on a wide range of projects, from personal sites to complex applications.
+These real-world experiences have sharpened my problem-solving skills and helped me refine the best practices that I now share with my students.

 Would you like to know more?
 Get in touch.
 I look forward to hearing from you.